What is Household Special Waste?

 Who Can Use The Household Special Waste Depot?

 The Depot is open to residents of the City of London and Middlesex County, and to businesses disposing of small quantities of HSW from London and Middlesex County.
-Businesses disposing of household special waste need to complete the Small Quantity Exemption Approval Form.
+Businesses wishing to dispose of household special waste need to complete the Small Quantity Exemption Approval Form.
 This form lists the maximum amount of material that can be accepted from a business.
-Businesses with large quantities cannot use the Depot and must dispose of their special waste with a private contractor according to provincial regulations.
+Businesses with large quantities cannot use this Depot and must dispose of their special waste with a private contractor according to provincial regulations.

 Where Can I Recycle Items Like Appliances and Electronics?

 Handling Compact Fluorescent Lights (CFLs)

 Take compact fluorescent lights (CFL) to a drop-off location.
 CFLs and fluorescent tubes contain mercury and should NEVER be put in your garbage or Blue Box.
 CFLs are a good choice for consumers because of the energy saving benefits, however need to be handled with care.
 CFLs and fluorescent tubes are accepted at the Household Special Waste Depot and EnviroDepots and at some retail locations.
 Check our Reuse & Recycling pamphlet (PDF) for locations.
 Businesses and institutions with larger quantities should visit Take Back the Light.
 For further information on CFLs and safe handling, please refer to the Natural Resources Canada website.